Throw-InThrow-In

 No offence has been committed, as long as a part of each foot is on or behind the touchline.

 An indirect free kick is awarded to the other team.
-However, if the second touch is a handball, a direct free kick is awarded; if the handball offence is committed inside the kicker’s penalty area, a penalty kick is awarded, unless the thrower was the goalkeeper, in which case an indirect free kick is awarded.
+However, if the second touch is a handball, a direct free kick is awarded; if the handball offence is committed inside the thrower’s penalty area, a penalty kick is awarded, unless the thrower was the goalkeeper, in which case an indirect free kick is awarded.

 A red card is shown to the offending player if the second touch denied the opponents an obvious goal-scoring opportunity.